Skip to Main Content

 A videographer is the right call for many briefs.
 A Tokyo brand might need a one-day Shibuya capture cut for a Monday LinkedIn drop.
 A Kyoto cultural foundation might want a tasteful doc short of a tea ceremony.
 A Setouchi Sea tourism board might need a sweep across Naoshima and Inujima in one shoot week.

-Here is how this works in practice.
 Our videographers run Sony FX6, FX3, Canon C70, and mirrorless kits.
-They own core audio and lighting packages.
-They deliver edits in DaVinci Resolve or Premiere from their own suites.
+They own core audio and lighting packages, and they deliver edits in DaVinci Resolve or Premiere from their own suites.

-Here is the short of it.
 We match each videographer to the job's rhythm.
-That spans event cover at Tokyo Big Sight or Makuhari Messe, corporate interviews in Yokohama and Osaka office towers, branded social content for Sapporo and Fukuoka campaigns, and wedding and ceremony work across Kyoto temples and shrines.
+That spans event work at Tokyo Big Sight or Makuhari Messe and corporate interviews in Yokohama and Osaka office towers.
+It also covers branded social content for Sapporo and Fukuoka campaigns, plus wedding and ceremony work across Kyoto temples and shrines.

-Here is the breakdown.
-Each pick brings Japanese permit fluency, polite venue navigation, and the post turnaround speed that platforms like YouTube Japan, LINE VOOM, and Instagram Reels ask for from a single trusted creative partner.
+Each pick brings fluent Japanese permit handling and polite venue conduct.
+They also work fast in post, the way platforms like YouTube Japan, LINE VOOM, and Instagram Reels expect.
+You get all of this from a single trusted creative partner.

 ACT 03